A personal note from Brad Thompson:

 The coalition spent a couple of years developing a model for differentiating regulated and unregulated CDS, partly on the basis of whether the software is designed to be transparent.
 Transparency means that the user can see through the software to view the underlying data on which recommendations are based, and understand the clinical logic the software is applying.
-Mr. Thompson then advocated the use of transparency as a principle for distinguishing regulated from unregulated, in discussions with both FDA and Congress.
+Brad then advocated the use of transparency as a principle for distinguishing regulated from unregulated, in discussions with both FDA and Congress.

 2019 to present – FDA Regulation of Artificial Intelligence in Health Care

-Founded by Mr. Thompson, the AI Startups in Health Coalition (AISHC) represents the combined voice of artificial intelligence (AI) startups focused on health care.
-Arising from the 2019 Startup Roadshow held at major engineering schools across the United States, AISHC’s mission is to ensure that startup companies have a voice in FDA's future plans to regulate AI.
+Founded by Brad, the AI Startups in Health Coalition (AISHC) represents the combined voice of artificial intelligence (AI) startups focused on health care.
+Arising from the 2019 Startup Roadshow held at major engineering schools across the United States, AISHC’s mission is to ensure that startup companies have a voice in FDA’s future plans to regulate AI.
 To ensure that cash-strapped startups can participate, there is no cost to join the coalition.